happyrabbit/linhui.org/_posts/2015-10-8-HowToParpareToBeStatistician.markdown

 time: '20:54'
 ---

-A first year PhD student in Statistics asked me some questions about how to prepare to be a “Big Data” era statistician.
+A first year statistics PhD student asked me some questions about how to prepare to be a “Big Data” era statistician.
 Since it is not the first time I was asked questions of this kind, I decide to put all of them together and hope it is helpful for some others who are interested in analytical work in the future.
 I started to work in industry right after my PhD, so the following are from industry point of view not academe.
 All of the questions are great and don’t have right/wrong answer.
 I just say my opinions based on personal experience.

 **Q1 How could I prepare myself to be a “Big Data” era statistician?**